WaitThatShouldntWork/InferGPT/financialhealthcheck/samples/azure/README.md

 1. Create language service at [azure portal](https://portal.azure.com/#create/Microsoft.CognitiveServicesTextAnalytics) while selecting custom feature ‘Custom text classification & Custom named entity recognition’.
 Fill all necessary fields as you see fit.

 2. Navigate to [the language studio](https://language.cognitive.azure.com/) and select the “Understand questions and conversational language” tab.
-Import project from [github scottbot repo](https://github.com/ScottLogic/scott-bot) (/samples/azure/cb2023v1Project(Chatbot).json)
+Import project from [github sbot repo] (/samples/azure/2023v1Project(Chatbot).json)

 3. Once imported, you will be redirected to the “Schema Definition” page of the project.